TEN-framework/ten-vad/README.md

   <img src="./examples/images/PR_Curves_testset.png" width="800">
 </div>

 Note that the default threshold of 0.5 is used to generate binary speech indicators (0 for non-speech signal, 1 for speech signal).
 This threshold needs to be tuned according to your domain-specific task.

+#### **1.1 Performance Comparison**

-The precision-recall curve can be obtained by executing the following script on Linux x64.
-The output figure will be saved in the same directory as the script.
+Developers can reproduce the performance comparison PR curves for **TEN VAD**, **Silero VAD**, and **WebRTC VAD** on the open-source testset (as shown in the figure above) by executing the following script on Linux x64 in a single one line of code.The output figure will be saved in the same directory as the script.

 ```
 cd ./examples